KDL wiki

 link to API documentation

-A Frame can represents the pose of an object/frame wrt a reference frame (4x4 matrix)
+A Frame is the 4x4 matrix that represents the pose of an object/frame wrt a reference frame.
+It contains:

-• It contains a Rotation M that holds the rotation of the object/frame wrt the reference frame.
+• a Rotation M for the rotation of the object/frame wrt the reference frame.

-• It containts a Vector p that holds the position of the origin of the object/frame in the reference frame
+• a Vector p for the position of the origin of the object/frame in the reference frame

 Creating Frames